||Name: Heather Hartnett

 When Heather Hartnett’s boss pulled her aside at a fundraiser hosted by their nonprofit foundation and asked her to interview someone on camera, she readily agreed to it.
 But when she took a seat under the Klieg lights in the small backstage studio opposite Ringo Starr, that was another story.

-Next up was Mike Love of the Beach Boys.
-Then Ben Harper and Sherly Crow.
+Next up was Mike Love of the Beachboys.
+Then Eddie Vedder and Sherly Crow.
 And Russell Brand.
 Later it would be Jerry Seinfeld.

 “I was nervous, you can imagine,” says Heather, 29, now Director of Development at the nonprofit David Lynch Foundation, which hosted the gala Radio City Music Hall concert in 2009.
 “Ringo was really sweet.
 Each interview got a little less nerve-wracking.”

-While Heather still does interviews for the foundation’s TV station, dlf.tv, she spends most of her time engaged in a newfound passion: inspiring philanthropists and celebrities to donate their time and resources toward the foundation’s mission of healing traumatic stress through the practice of Transcendental Meditation.
-The focus is on serving inner-city students, veterans, and women and girls who have suffered violence and abuse.
+While Heather still does interviews for the foundation’s TV station, dlf.tv, she spends most of her time engaged in a newfound passion: inspiring philanthropists and celebrities to donate their time and resources toward the foundation’s mission of healing traumatic stress through Transcendental Meditation.
+The focus is on serving inner-city students, veterans, and women and girls who have suffered from violence and abuse.

-The seed of that interest was planted during her years as a student at MUM.
-“I chose MUM because I wanted a holistic education,” she says.
+The seed of that interest was planted during her years at MUM.
+“I went to MUM because I wanted a holistic education,” she says.
 “What I got was a sense of community and the desire to make a social impact.
-The students were conscious of the people around them and the community they were creating.
+Everyone was conscious of the people around them and the community they were creating.
 We were thinking of ways to give back.”

 Heather’s first jobs out of college included working at a venture capital firm in the San Francisco Bay Area.
-Then, when David Lynch, auteur filmmaker and long-time champion of TM, gave a talk in Berkeley, Heather was moved to volunteer for the organization.
+When David Lynch, auteur filmmaker and long-time champion of TM, gave a talk in Berkeley, Heather was moved to volunteer for the organization.

 She worked in schools, with veterans, and taught TM to kids with ADD and ADHD.
-Later, the foundation's executive director Robert Roth offered her a job at dlf.tv, and she dove in, even though doing nonprofit work hadn't been on her radar screen until then.
+Later, Lynch foundation chairman Robert Roth offered her a job at dlf.tv, and she dove in, even though doing nonprofit work hadn't been on her radar screen until then.
 From there, hard work and a can-do spirit carried her up into positions of leadership in the organization.

-“There’s a vast world of philanthropy out there,” says Heather.
+“There’s a vast world of philanthropy out there,” she says.
 She cites a unique advantage held by the David Lynch Foundation in fundraising.
 “A lot of nonprofits have a tough time connecting their donors to the work they do.
 But since anyone can learn TM, our contributors get to touch what the populations we serve experience.
 We've had a huge receptivity because of this.”

 Heather and her team organize and manage awareness events that are often high visibility, celebrity-studded affairs, such as 2012’s Jazz Gala Benefit hosted by TM meditator George Stephanopolous and featuring jazz greats Herbie Hancock, Wynton Marsalas, and Wayne Shorter.

-Heather credits her experience at MUM for opening her up to the power of inspired people working together — and for helping her build the confidence to think big.
+Heather credits MUM for opening her up to the power of inspired people working together – and for helping her build the confidence to think big.
 “I came out of there feeling that I could do anything my heart desired."